roar-net/problem-statements/problems/level-scheduling/README.md

 This problem statement is based upon work from COST Action Randomised Optimisation Algorithms Research Network (ROAR-NET), CA22137, supported by COST (European Cooperation in Science and Technology).
-This work is financed through national funds by FCT - Fundação para a Ciência e a Tecnologia, I.P., in the framework of the Project UIDB/00326/2025 and UIDP/00326/2025.
+This work is funded by national funds through FCT – Foundation for Science and Technology, I.P., within the scope of the research unit UID/00326 – Centre for Informatics and Systems of the University of Coimbra.

 ## References